 France is an amazing place to visit.
 From the delicious food to the incredible history and culture, there is always something to do and see.
-But a visit is far different from making a move there.
-If you’re considering immigrating to France as an expat, check out our guide on everything you need to know.
+But moving to France is far different from making a trip there.
+If you’re considering immigrating to France as an expat, check out our guide with details on everything you need to know.

 Know Before You Go to France

 You can’t just book a plane ticket, arrive with a backpack, and plan to stay forever.
 Read on to discover the most important things you need to do before you go.